Iowa State Cyclones football: Early history (1892–1967)

+Johnny Majors era (1968–1972)

 In 1968, in an attempt to turn the team around, Iowa State hired former standout Tennessee running back and up-and-coming Arkansas assistant Johnny Majors as the 24th head coach in program history.
 The rebuilding process got off to a slow start as the Cyclones finished 3–7 in his first two seasons.
 In 1970 the process started moving forward, and the team finished tied for 6th in the Big Eight with a record of 5–6.
 The 1971 team was picked to finish last in the Big Eight, but overcame odds to finish 4–3 in the conference and 8–3 in the regular season.
 The only teams they lost to in the conference, Nebraska, Oklahoma and Colorado, ended up first, second, and third in the final rankings.
 The team was led by junior running back George Amundson, who Majors called "the finest athlete I have coached in any job I have had."
 Iowa State had one defensive all-conference pick, LB Keith Schroeder.
 Amundson rushed for 1,260 yards, including a school-record 15 touchdowns.
 End Keith Krepfle had 40 receptions for 570 yards and 12 touchdowns.
 Quarterback Dean Carlson threw for a school-record 1,867 yards.
 These efforts were enough to earn a bid to the 1971 Sun Bowl, the first bowl game in program history.
 Iowa State was slated to play against LSU on December 18, 1971.
 Iowa State was outmatched by LSU and future NFL quarterback Bert Jones, falling to the Tigers, 33–15.
 LSU was ranked 11 after the bowls, but Iowa State was left out of the top 20.

 In 1972, Iowa State saw the loss of five starters and the move of George Amundson from running back to quarterback to replace Dean Carlson.
 The Cyclones lost linebacker Matt Blair to a pre-season injury, which forced him into a medical redshirt.
 The Cyclones tied Nebraska 23–23 on a missed extra point by Iowa State's Tom Goedjen.
 Three players went on to be named to the first team All-Big Eight team as well be honored as All-Americans, offensive lineman Geary Murdoch, defensive end Merv Krakau and quarterback George Amundson.
 Amundson was named Big Eight player of the year over Heisman Trophy winner, Johnny Rodgers.
 It was in this year that Iowa State became known as D-Tackle U, similar to Penn State's moniker "Linebacker U".
 Iowa State's 5–5–1 regular season record was enough to earn them an invitation to the 1972 Liberty Bowl against Georgia Tech.
 Despite outstanding play, Iowa State lost 31–30 on a failed late-game two-point conversion attempt by George Amundson.
 At the conclusion of the 1972 season, Majors announced his departure from Iowa State to take the head coaching job at Pittsburgh.